shapelets/khiva/doc/sphinx/source/bindings/main.rst

     git clone https://avrgcs@bitbucket.org/gcatsoft/tsa-java.git

-Once you have downloded the code, you have to move to the source code directory and execute the following commands:
+Once you have downloaded the code, you have to move to the source code directory and execute the following commands:

 .. code-block:: bash

+    cd path_to_java_tsa_dir
     mvn install
-    mvn test
     mvn javadoc:javadoc

 If all steps finished as expected, you should be able to use the TSA from your java projects.